MauriceGit/Delaunay_Triangulation/README.md

-# Delaunay-Triangulation and Voronoi-Regions in images
+# Delaunay Triangulation and Voronoi Regions in images
 This project consists of several parts which are joined together.

 Image of an end result: